 Multi-Year Investment Plan

 "The overall picture of the various partial studies is brought together in one clear table.
 In it, based on the six levels listed in the Dutch standard, the assessment and budget estimate for investments for the coming years is made.
-Good for an annual budget estimate that an organization can take into account and plan investments.
+Good for an annual budget estimate with which an organization can take into account and plan investments.
 This enables additional replacement investments without exceeding the budget.
-We map out the exact investments needed to keep the building up-to-date, avoiding budget guesswork.
+We map out the exact investments needed to keep the building up to date, avoiding budget guesswork.
 The common thread is bringing simplicity to complexity."

 Outsourcing for simplification